Pink salmon

-Pink salmon or humpback salmon (Oncorhynchus gorbuscha) is a species of anadromous fish in the salmon family.
-It is the smallest and most abundant of the Pacific salmon.
-The scientific species name is based on the Russian common name for this species gorbúša (горбуша), which literally means humpie.
+Pink salmon or humpback salmon (Oncorhynchus gorbuscha) is a species of euryhaline ray-finned fish in the family Salmonidae.
+It is the type species of the genus Oncorhynchus (Pacific salmon), and is the smallest and most abundant of the seven officially recognized species of salmon.
+The species' scientific name is based on the Russian common name for this species gorbúša (горбуша), which literally means humpie.

 Description

 In the ocean, pink salmon are bright silver fish.
 After returning to their spawning streams, their coloring changes to pale grey on the back with yellowish-white belly (although some turn an overall dull green color).
 As with all salmon, in addition to the dorsal fin, they also have an adipose fin.
-The fish is characterized by a white mouth with black gums, no teeth on the tongue, large oval-shaped black spots on the back, a v-shaped tail, and an anal fin with 13-17 soft rays.
+The fish is characterized by a white mouth with black gums, no teeth on the tongue, large oval-shaped black spots on the back, a v-shaped tail, and an anal fin with 13–17 soft rays.
 During their spawning migration, males develop a pronounced humped back, hence their nickname "humpies".
 Pink salmon average 4.8 pounds (2.2 kg) in weight.
 The maximum recorded size was 30 inches (76 cm) and 15 pounds (6.8 kg).